sourmash-bio/sourmash/doc/command-line.md

 0.00    2133000         S               Saccharomyces pastorianus
 0.00    143000          S               Bacillus sp.
 KbaB1
 ```

-Since `gather` results are non-overlapping and all assignments are done at the
-genome level, the percent match (first column) will sum to 100% at each rank
-(aside from rounding issues) when including the unclassified (U) percentage.
-Higher-rank assignments are generated using LCA-style summarization of genome
-matches.

 ### `sourmash tax genome` - classify a genome using `gather` results